kylesmart2/pihole-unbound/README.md

 # pihole-unbound
 Follow these steps to setup pihole using unbound for a fully recursive DNS server to either run on a Linux computer or server at your house or by using a hosting service online such as Linode.com or Amazon's AWS EC2.
+This will also run on a Raspberry Pi if you do not wish to use a server.

 This tutorial was primarily setup to give you a step-by-step method of setting up Pihole as a recursive DNS for your use on a server hosted outside of your network.
 I have outlined the steps that you need to follow in order to set this up on a machine in your home network as well.
 The internal network doesn't require the extra security steps, so it isn't as invovled.